Yazwh0/BitMagic.Documentation/Debugger/MultilineTemplateCode.md

 # Multiline Template Code

-When developing your application, it can be necessary to create code in a macro variable and then output that variable to the template.
+Sometimes it's easier to build up a block of code in a string variable and drop the whole thing into the template at once, rather than writing it inline.

-This is perfectly possible in BitMagic.
-It works as you'd expect by simply using the inline block mechanism as below.
+BitMagic supports this through the same inline block mechanism you'd use for anything else:

 ```bmasm
 var codeblock = "lda #2 \n lda #3";